Last updated on October 18th, 2023 at 07:04 am

 - The sum of each passenger’s compensation ranges between €250 and €600.

-- The airline must give you food and beverages during your two hours of the airport waiting.
+- The airline must give you food and beverages during your two hours at the airport.

 - Hotel accommodations in the event of an overnight flight delay